Last 5 Pages

 Boiotia is a hilly, yet prosperous province at the very heart of Graecia.
 It used to form a huge spur of land connecting Attika and Morea to the mainland, but the southern regions, around Lake Kopaida, have sunk into the ocean.
 Luckily most of its inhabitants lived in the highlands to the west, centred around the great city of Delphi and so were spared a watery fate.
 Boiotia is home to the Delphic Oracle, the primary source of the provinces wealth; pilgrims visiting the Oracle need to eat and find lodgings after all.

 Boiotia has been led by an esoteric cult known as the Witnesses of Rufus for many years.
 The leader of which traditionally also stands as Senator.
-The current incumbent is Senator Ash, a military man of proud virtue.
+The last incumbent had been Senator Ash, a military man of proud virtue, although he, along with rest of the Witnesses have not been on the Senate floor for many years.